braze-inc/braze-docs/_docs/_partners/advertising_technologies/attribution/appsflyer.md

 ### Step 2: Getting the Braze API Key

-In your Braze account, navigate to "Technology Partners" , then "Attribution" and find the API key and REST Endpoint in the AppsFlyer section.
+In your Braze account, navigate to "Technology Partners", then "Attribution" and find the API key and REST Endpoint in the AppsFlyer section.
 The API key and the REST Endpoint are used in the next step when setting up a postback in AppsFlyer's dashboard.

 ### Step 3: Configure Braze in AppsFlyer's Dashboard